Space: 1999: Special effects, design and music

 For the second series, the Moonbase uniforms were updated and coloured decorative stitching and turtleneck collars were added, as were various badges and patches.
 Red, navy, or dark-green jackets also appeared, originally on just the senior staff, then on many of the male extras.
-The female characters tended to wear skirts and knee-high boots throughout the second series, rather than the flared trousers used in Year One.
+The female characters tended to wear skirts and knee-high boots throughout the second series rather than the flared trousers used in Year One.
 The costumes for Year Two were designed by Emma Porteous, who later designed the wardrobes for several James Bond films.

-The Moonbase interiors were also upgraded for the second year, with the existing stock of wall panels, doors, and computer panels (along with some bits from other Anderson productions) being assembled for the first time—on Stage L—into a standing complex of interconnected sets (the first series' sets had been assembled as needed and the size of the Main Mission/Command Office complex was prohibitive for the construction of a lasting series of rooms.)
-Vibrant colour was much more evident in this series' Moonbase sets.
-Gadgets and equipment with a futuristic appearance typical of contemporary science fiction were also more evident.
+The Moonbase interiors were also upgraded for the second year, with the existing stock of wall panels, doors, and computer panels (along with some bits from other Anderson productions) being assembled for the first time—on Stage L—into a standing complex of interconnected sets (the first series' sets had been assembled as needed and the size of the Main Mission/Command Office complex was prohibitive for the construction of a lasting series of rooms).
+Vibrant colour, gadgets and equipment with a futuristic appearance typical of contemporary science fiction were more evident.
 For example, Helena no longer used a stethoscope, but a little beeping, all-purpose medical scanner similar to Dr McCoy's whistling medical "tricorder" on Star Trek.

 The opening credits for the first series featured a dramatic fanfare composed by long-time Anderson associate Barry Gray, whose scores for the series were his final compositions for an Anderson production.
-Gray scored five episodes—"Breakaway", "Matter of Life and Death", "Black Sun", "Another Time, Another Place", and "The Full Circle" — Vic Elmes provided a completely electronic score for "Ring Around the Moon", and Big Jim Sullivan performed a one-off sitar composition for "The Troubled Spirit".
-Library music, classical compositions, and score excerpts from earlier Anderson productions augmented the five Gray scores and gave the impression of an expansive musical repertoire.
+Gray scored five episodes—"Breakaway", "Matter of Life and Death", "Black Sun", "Another Time, Another Place", and "The Full Circle"—Vic Elmes provided a completely electronic score for "Ring Around the Moon", and Big Jim Sullivan performed a one-off sitar composition for "The Troubled Spirit".
+Library music, classical compositions, and score excerpts from earlier Anderson productions augmented the five Gray scores.

 The second series was scored by jazz musician and composer Derek Wadsworth; American producer Fred Freiberger wanted a more "driving, searing" score for his new action-adventure format.
-Aside from the new theme music, which was more synthesised than the theme for Year One, Wadsworth also composed original music for the episodes "The Metamorph", "The Exiles", "One Moment of Humanity", "The Taybor", and "Space Warp".
+Aside from the new theme music, which was more synthesised than the theme for Year One, Wadsworth composed original music for the episodes "The Metamorph", "The Exiles", "One Moment of Humanity", "The Taybor", and "Space Warp".
 Much of this music was reused in other episodes.

-Other Anderson shows influenced the Space: 1999 spacecraft and elements.
-The cockpit of the Eagle has a slight resemblance to the cockpit of an earlier Anderson Supermarionation series, Fireball XL5.
-Thruster and engine sounds were similar to those previously used in Fireball XL5, Thunderbirds, and Captain Scarlet.
-Lighting effects for Moonbase Alpha were comparable to those from UFO, as well as the concept of the elevating spacecraft launch pad.

-After almost 30 years, the original Moonbase Alpha model reappeared in the public eye online when a site gained exclusive access to photomap the model and solicit its sale.